nmfzone/laravel-echo-server/README.md

 ```

-You can remove clients with `laravel-echo-server client:remove APP_ID`
+You can remove clients with `laravel-echo-server-fix client:remove APP_ID`

 #### Run The Server